-310. Capstone Seminar: Slavery, Race and Culture.
+310. Slavery, Race and Culture.

 The purpose of this seminar is to familiarize students with the world of slavery and its relation to the wider world of capitalism.
 Long a part of the global capitalist economy, slaves and slavery have been critical historical agents in shaping various aspects of social relations.
 The history of slavery has laid the foundation for race formations.
 Far from being a peculiar institution, slavery is indeed central to the making of the modern age.
-This course fulfills the Capstone requirement for majors.
-Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
-SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
-Majors only.
-Also offered as African Sudies 310.
+Pre-requisite: a 100-level course and a 200-level course.

-314. Capstone Seminar: Nomads in World History.
+314. Nomads in World History.

 Throughout history, the terms nomad and barbarian have been used interchangeably, and with negative connotations.
 Similarly, the terms settled and civilized have been synonymous, with positive associations.
 This dichotomy arises out of particular class and power interests and has had, as a consequence, an impact on our understanding of world history and the place of nomads in it.
 It has resulted in the stigmatization of nomads.
 In this course, we bring the nomadic factor back to focus and establish a more comprehensive picture and interpretation of world history.
-This course fulfills the Capstone requirement for majors.
-Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
-SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
-Majors only.
-Also offered as ENVS 314.
+Prerequisites: a 100-level course and a 200-level course.

-317. Capstone Seminar: Twitter and Society.
+317. Twitter and Society.

 This course will explore the sociological significance of Twitter as a platform for personal expression, interaction and networked communication.
 The breadth of meanings various user communities ascribe to the service, as well as the access and usage patterns found among this and other digital tools, pose obvious challenges for how sociological research may approach or explain Twitter users and the data they produce.
 Nevertheless, the apparent diversity of Twitter use and users also provides an opportunity to reveal significant insights about how users leverage the affordances of the service, and to what effects.
 Thus, this course will begin with an introduction to Twitter and its significance for various sectors of society.
 Then, we will learn to ask sociological questions about Twitter usage and to develop theoretically and methodologically grounded approaches to answering those questions.
 This will allow us to design and conduct exploratory analyses of Twitter data.
 The coursework will culminate with students creating digital presentations to showcase their work in engaging and innovative formats.
-Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
-SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
-Majors Only.
+Prerequisites: a 100-level course and a 200-level course.

-377. Capstone Seminar: Sociology of Consumption.
+377. Sociology of Consumption.

 In this seminar, we explore consumption along a wide range of material dimensions.
-The sociology of consumption is concerned with the relationships of (a) the social to the natural and (b) the social to the social and (c) their consequences, such as social disruption and environmental destruction; "things" are fetishized and humans are commodified.
+The sociology of consumption is concerned with the relationships of (a the social to the natural and (b the social to the social and (c their consequences, such as social disruption and environmental destruction; "things" are fetishized and humans are commodified.
 The sociology of consumption helps us to understand this in the context of both the capitalist world economy and cultural expressions from early modernity to postmodernity.
-This course fulfills the Capstone requirement for majors.
-Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
-SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
-Majors only.
-Also offered as ENVS 377.
+Prerequisites: a 100-level course and a 200-level course.